 So far all of this seems little more than inside baseball physiology talk but could there be a broader significance ?

 A optimistic " maybe" seems to be the view of Dr. Benjamin Levine of Southwestern Medical School (see reference number 3).

-On the other hand Hirofumi Tanaka et al from Colorado (see reference 4) concluded that the compliance was not preserved in the long term exercisers ( though some of his data was non really inconsistent with that hypothesis) while there was a beneficial modulation of the age associated stiffness in the large elastic arteries ( as measured by the aortic pulse wave velocity)
+On the other hand, Hirofumi Tanaka et al from Colorado (see reference 4) concluded that the compliance was not preserved in the long term exercisers ( though I believe some of his data was not really inconsistent with that hypothesis) while there was a beneficial modulation of the age associated stiffness in the large elastic arteries ( as measured by the aortic pulse wave velocity)

 "Reason is, and ought only to be, the slave of the passions and can never

 pretend to any other office than to serve and obey them."
-David Hume "Treatise on Human Nature"
+David Hume "Treatise on Human Nature"circa 1738.